Blackpool F.C.: Under new ownership (2019–present)

+The 2021-22 season saw Blackpool secure a sixteenth-place finish in the Championship.
 On 2 June 2022, Neil Critchley resigned from his role as head coach and joined Aston Villa as assistant head coach.
+Critchley told Simon Sadler he was keen to work again with Steven Gerrard and "pit himself against some of the best coaches in the world".
 Just over two weeks later, the club appointed its former manager Michael Appleton as Critchley's successor.
-Critchley told Simon Sadler he was keen to work again with Steven Gerrard and "pit himself against some of the best coaches in the world".
 Appleton was sacked seven months later, on 18 January 2023, after the club managed one win in eleven games.
+Veteran Mick McCarthy was appointed to oversee the rest of the season, but an Easter Monday defeat at home to fellow strugglers Cardiff City ended his spell in charge.
+Interim manager and former Seasiders striker Stephen Dobbie could not keep them in the division.
+Blackpool were relegated to League One after a home defeat to Millwall on 28 April 2023.